eatthepie/docs-v2/docs/command-line-app/core.md

 #### Tips 💡

 - Make sure the numbers you pick are within the valid ranges
-- Make sure your wallet has enough ETH to cover the purchase amount and gas fees
+- Make sure your wallet has enough WLD to cover the purchase amount and gas fees
 </details>

 <details>